 (2) Assuring fiscal responsibility by making the best use of scarce resources;

-(3) Promoting fairness, accountability, credibility, transparency and a systematic approach to progress (FACTS) in personnel decision-making;
+(3) Promoting fairness, accountability, credibility, and transparency in personnel decisionmaking;

 (5) Creating a stable, self-regulating human resources system capable of evolving to meet changing needs;